fleschutz/PowerShell/Docs/list-latest-tag.md

 ## list-latest-tag.ps1 - Lists the latest tag on the current branch in a Git repository

-This script lists the latest tag on the current branch in a Git repository.
+This PowerShell script lists the latest tag on the current branch in a Git repository.

 ## Parameters
 ```powershell